 Like the rest of the country, the onset of the COVID-19 pandemic in March 2020 created a severe economic disruption in the state of Michigan.
-According from information obtained from the U.S. Bureau of Labor Statistics website, unemployment in Oakland County reached a pandemic high of 19.5% in April 2020.
-Since that time, with the help of federal, state and local stimulus funding, increased virus testing and the introduction of effective vaccines, unemployment rates have improved.
-In February 2021, the rate of unemployment in Oakland County had dropped to 3.2%.
-Although, the state is currently experiencing a surge in COVID cases, the hope is that increases in vaccine supplies and the opening of mass vaccination sites will help bring the infection rates down.
+According from information obtained from the U.S. Bureau of Labor Statistics' website, unemployment in Oakland County reached a pandemic high of 19.9% in April 2020.\ Since that time, with the help of federal, state and local stimulus funding, increased virus testing and the introduction of effective vaccines, unemployment rates have improved.
+In June 2022, the rate of unemployment in Oakland County had dropped to 3.5%. \ Although, the state is currently experiencing a surge in COVID cases, the hope is that increases in vaccine supplies and the opening of mass vaccination sites will help bring the infection rates down.
 Although the future still contains uncertainty surrounding when we will actually enter a post-COVID-19 era, the current economic improvements are encouraging.

-Related to available occupations and college programming within our region, the College believes there to be approximately 301,759 projected annual job openings across all occupations and education levels.
-When OCC considers the occupations most likely to need a two-year post-secondary education, there are approximately 92,217 job openings projected each year for the next five years in our region.
+Related to available occupations and college programming within our region, the College believes there to be approximately 249,249 projected annual job openings across all occupations and education levels.\ When OCC considers the occupations most likely to need a two-year post-secondary education, there are approximately 75,444 job openings projected each year for the next five years in our region.\

-OCC currently offers programs with approximately 13,368 job openings in the region.
-For these occupations, the average of the median wages is \$25.17 hour.
+OCC currently offers programs with approximately 11,811 job openings in the region.
+For these occupations, the average of the median wages is \$25.75 per hour.

-The ten occupations supported by OCC programs (based on the number of projected job openings) include:
+The ten occupations supported by OCC programs (based on the number of projected job openings) included:

-- 1. General and Operations Managers
+- 1. Medical Assistants

-- 2. Registered Nurses
+- 2. Bookkeeping, Accounting, and Auditing Clerks

-- 3. Bookkeeping, Accounting, and Auditing Clerks
+- 3. Registered Nurses

-- 4. Medical Assistants
+- 4. General and Operations Managers

 - 5. Medical Secretaries

 - 6. Cooks, Restaurant

 - 7. Billing and Posting Clerks

 - 8. Automotive Service Technicians and Mechanics

-- 9. Accountants and Auditors
+- 9. Computer User Support Specialists

 - 10. Police and Sheriff's Patrol Officers